Traces of the Animal Past: Methodological Challenges in Animal History

 Sean Kheraj is an associate professor of Canadian and environmental history at York University.
 He is the author of Inventing Stanley Park: An Environmental History.
 He is also the director of the Network in Canadian History and Environment and producer of Nature’s Past: Canadian Environmental History Podcast.

-Introduction: Traces of the Animal Past
+Introduction: Trace of the Animal Past

 Jennifer Bonnell and Sean Kheraj

-Part I: Animal-Centered Approaches
+Part I: Embodied Histories

 Sandra Swart